http4k/http4k-connect/README.md

 Although centered around usage in http4k-based projects, http4k-connect does not require this and the libraries are usable from any JVM application.

 ## Rationale
-Although convenient, many API client libraries introduce many heavyweight dependencies or contain a plethora of non-required functionality, which can have a large effect on binary size.
+Although convenient, many API Client libraries introduce many heavyweight dependencies or contain a plethora of non-required functionality, which can have a large effect on binary size.
 As an alternative, http4k-connect provides lightweight versions of popular APIs covering standard use-cases.

 ### Installation
 ```kotlin